Welcome my friends. I see you’re on the hunt for the best camping hammocks.

-They don’t hold as much weight as ENO hammocks and they’re smaller.
+They don’t hold as much weight as ENO and they’re smaller.

 However, they come with built in bug nets and innovative designs such as allowing you to get in from the bottom!

-Grand Trunk is another great hammock brand to purchase your hammock from.
+Grand Trunk is another great brand to purchase from.
 There are several different models to choose from so make sure you check what’s included.

 Models come with varying set-ups so you might need to purchase aftermarket accessories.

-Humming bird hammocks are known for making excellent daytime hammocks.
-You could use them as a camping hammock if you wanted to, but people seem to stick to ENO or Hennessy.
+The Humming bird brand is known for making excellent daytime hammocks.
+You could use them to sleep in if you wanted to, but people seem to stick to ENO or Hennessy.